maxcelant/vault/Learning/Books/Kubernetes In Action/7 - ConfigMaps and Secrets：configuring applications.md

+### Summary
+- Kubernetes uses ConfigMaps and Secrets to securely manage and decouple application configurations from container images.
+- Embedding configs in Docker images is insecure; Kubernetes overcomes this with dynamic config management.
+- `ENTRYPOINT` and `CMD` define container behavior, while environment variables and command-line arguments can be injected into pods.
+- Secrets manage sensitive information securely, and Kubernetes ensures atomic updates to config files.

 ### Problem with Docker and Configs
 - Using configuration files in Docker containers is tricky because you would have to "bake it" into the container image.
 - This is roughly equivalent to hard-coding config values into the app.